Originate/create-originate-app/template/DEVELOPING/environment-variables.md

 - `.env.development.local` - loaded in development, any variables here override values in `.env.development`
 - `.env.test`, `.env.production` - loaded in test or production modes; and you
-  can provide `.env*.local` versions too
+  can provide `.env.*.local` versions too

-The reason for `.env*.local` files is so that you can have variables checked into version control that can be overridden by `.local` files that are not in version control.
+The reason for `.env.*.local` files is so that you can have variables checked into version control that can be overridden by `.local` files that are not in version control.